 I spent a couple of weekends exploring St Louis.
-I ate too much BBQ and sampled way too many donuts for my own good but I came away impressed with all the things you can do there.
+I ate way too much BBQ and sampled too many donuts for my own good but I came away impressed with all the unique things to do in St Louis.
 It’s an amazing city with more to offer than just the Gateway Arch.
-I had no idea!
-From restaurants that have been around for ages, to re-purposed buildings and street art, here are some unique things to do in St Louis.
+I had no idea.
+From restaurants that have been around for ages, to re-purposed buildings and street art, here are a few fun things to do.

 Unique St Louis Hotels

 Union Station Hotel: In 1894, St Louis literally became the Gateway to the West when Union Station opened.
 At that time, it was the world’s largest and the busiest train station.
 Just the roofed trainshed covered forty two train tracks.
 At one point 100,000 passengers a day passed through the station.

 In the 50’s and 60’s, with airplane travel becoming more easily available, train travel decreased.
 The station was too expensive to maintain so in 1985, after an extensive renovation, it reopened as a hotel.

 Now a member of the Historic Hotels of America and a National Historic Landmark, the Union Staion Hotel has over 500 rooms, a Grand Hall, which includes a bar, a water feature outside under the trainshed, that features a nightly fire and light show and a restaurant.

 While the entire hotel is amazing, the star is the Grand Hall.
 Even if you aren’t staying at the hotel, it’s definitely worth stopping by to see it.
 It’s a huge and I mean huge, arched ceiling with frescoes, mosaics, gold leaf details and stained, hand cut, Tiffany glass.
 It’s stunning